Wissett, Suffolk, St Andrew's Church

 Attraction Type: Historic Church

 Location: At the junction of The Street and Lodge Lane.
-Wissett is 2 miles north-wet of Halesworth.
+Wissett is two miles north-wet of Halesworth.

 Website: Wissett, St Andrew's Church